 Education in Neuroscience

-Basic education in Neuroscience is provided within different education programmes at Karolinska Institutet.
+Basic education in neuroscience is provided within different education programmes at Karolinska Institutet in close collaboration with active researchers within the differents fields.

-For general information regarding formal admission requirements we refer to the Admissions Office.
+For general information regarding adminssion requirements, please contact the Admissions Office.

 Anna Fogdell-Hahn, Department of Clinical Neuroscience